All Episodes

 So people started throwing names around.

-Well, who's who's really the man behind the curtain, who's really running Obama?
+Who's really the man behind the curtain?

-We got all kinds of names.
+We've got all kinds of names.

-It's King Abdullah of Saudi Arabia, that's why Obama bowed to him.
+It's King Abdullah of Saudi Arabia.

-One day last week Obama says we're not going to investigate officially the lawyers in the Bush administration who came up with these methods of torture.
+One day last week, Obama says, we're not going to investigate officially the lawyers in the Bush administration who came up with these methods of torture.

 We want to move forward.

-The next day, had a meeting there with King Abdullah of Jordan and said just the opposite.
+The next day, he had a meeting there with King Abdullah of Jordan and said just the opposite.

-Well, we're not going to investigate the interrogators, but we are going to look into the and a friend at the uh at the at the Springfleet said, Now, what the hell happened overnight?
+Well, we're not going to investigate the interrogators, but we are going to look into the.

-Did he go upstairs to the residence and Michelle Obama after a phone call would move on.org and said, hey, you are forgetting who put you in here, pal.
+Did he go upstairs to the residence and Michelle Obama, after a phone call, would moveon.org and said, hey, you are forgetting who put you in here, pal.

 You go out there tomorrow and you say we are going to investigate Bush.

-Then the theory was evolved that he bowed down to the King of Saudi Arabia because the king is actually running Obama running the show, and the theory there is that if our enemies, i.e., terrorist, militant Islamo-fascists, can paralyze us to the point we won't defend ourselves, which is what this interrogation stuff is all about.
+And the theory there is that if our enemies, i.e., terrorists, militant Islamo-fascists, can paralyze us to the point we won't defend ourselves, which is what this interrogation stuff is all about.

-Why why threaten to do it?
+Why threaten to do it?

 I mean, you're trying to paralyze the entire defense mechanism here that we use against Islamo-fascist terrorism or any other kind of terrorism.

-And so the enemies of America, which are many, if they can persuade us or convince some sycophant doing their dirty work in this example Obama, to paralyze our ability to defend ourselves, then we are right where they want us.
+And so the enemies of America, which are many, if they can persuade us or convince some sycophant doing their dirty work, in this example, Obama, to paralyze our ability to defend ourselves, then we are right where they want us.

-Uh rules for radicals.
+Rules for radicals.

-What you do, and as you see this here, this this flu is being exploited precisely as a Saul Alinsky would advise it.
+What you do, and as you see this here, this flu is being exploited precisely as a Saul Alinsky would advise it.

 You don't ever mention your real enemies, at least international enemies.